Solar power in Uzbekistan: Rooftop

 In addition to mega-scale solar projects, small- to medium-scale solar projects including rooftop solar PV become attractive to developers and consumers thanks to appropriate policy targets and measures.
 Off-grid solar energy systems could secure clean energy supply in remote areas with good solar resources but no access to the grid.

-Residential Solar PV
+Residential solar PV

 Uzbekistan is actively developing, with the assistance of the World Bank, a targeted program to install two-kilowatt solar panels in 150,000 private houses.
-Installation work is planned to be carried out in 2021-2023.
+Installation work was planned to be carried out from 2021 to 2023.
 Also, funds were allocated by local governments for the installation of solar panels in the apartments of low-income families.
 Because the cost of installing solar panels is high relative to the income of the population, they are not becoming widely popular despite state subsidies.